 The Board of Directors reaffirms that it is CFC's policy to ensure equal employment opportunity without discrimination or harassment.
-CFC shall recruit, hire, train, and promote individuals and administer all personnel actions, without regard to race, color, religion, creed, age, sex, sexual orientation, genderidentity, pregnancy, child birth and related medical conditions (including lactation), disability, citizenship, national origin or ancestry, marital status, status as a disabled veteran, genetic information or any characteristic protected by applicable Law.
+CFC shall recruit, hire, train, and promote individuals and administer all personal actions, without regard to race, color, religion, creed, age, sex, sexual orientation, disability, citizenship, national origin or ancestry, marital status, status as a disabled veteran, genetic information or any characteristic protected by applicable Law.